goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 </details>
 <br/>

+It is unfortunate that such an amazing paper which was a direct influence on the way GPT-1 was trained is often not talked about enough when it comes to LLM.
+Let's do justice to that and understand more about Universal Language Model Fine-tuning or ULMFiT!!!

 **Problem**

 > Inductive transfer learning has greatly impacted computer vision, but existing approaches in NLP still require task-specific